List of political parties in Mongolia

-According to the Political Party Act (2005), a political party is considered as a union of Mongolian citizens who have consolidated voluntarily with the purpose of organising social, personal and political activities as stated in the Constitution of Mongolia.
+According to the Law on Political Parties, first passed in 1990, then revised in 2005 and later in 2023, a political party is considered as a union of Mongolian citizens who have consolidated voluntarily with the purpose of organizing social, personal, and political activities as stated in the Constitution of Mongolia.
 Political parties must be registered by the Supreme Court of Mongolia.